EmperorSmiles/EmperorSmiles/README.md

 *Designing the future, powering the present.*

-*Exploring CLI and developer tooling with Go and Rust.*
+*Working with Go and Rust on CLI and dev tools.*